Who Is This Credit Card Best For?

 Earning Points & Rewards

 Earning cash with the Capital One Spark Cash Card is easy: every charge you make will earn 2% cash back—more than other flat-rate cards—and there’s no limit on how much you can earn.
-(Cash advances and balance transfers are excluded.)
 Your cash won’t expire as long as your account is open.

-Redeeming your cash is simple too; your cash is awarded either in a statement credit or check.
-You can request your cash at any time (even if it’s less than $10), or you can set up automatic redemption when you’ve earned set amounts ($25, $50, $100, $200, $500 or $1,500,) or on specific dates.
-You can redeem your cash for gift cards too.
+Redeeming your cash is simple too; your cash is awarded either in a statement credit, check, or gift card.
+You can request your cash at any time, or you can set up automatic redemption when you’ve reached the following thresholds: $25, $50, $100, $200, $500, or $1,500.
 You may also be allowed to transfer your cash to other Capital One accounts, depending on the account.
 However, you can’t transfer your earnings to other loyalty programs.

 How to Get the Most Out Of This Card

-Spend at least $4,500 in the first three months ($1,500 a month, on average) to qualify for the $500 sign-up bonus and maximize earnings at 2% cash back.
-Once you’ve paid $95 to renew your card, spend at least $2,000 each month to make the fee worth choosing this card over others offering 1.5% cash back with no fee.
+Spend at least $4,500 in the first three months to qualify for the $500 sign-up bonus and maximize earnings at 2% cash back.
+Cards for employees are free, so pooling together expenses can add to your rewards.
+After your first year, once you’ve paid $95 to renew your card, spend at least $2,000 each month to make the fee worth choosing this card over others offering 1.5% cash back with no fee.

-We think these are the more exceptional benefits of this Visa Signature Business card:
+We think these are the more exceptional benefits of this card:

 - Primary car rental coverage: Unlike many cards that only offer secondary coverage (meaning you have to tap your personal insurance first), the Capital One Spark Cash Card offers primary collision and theft coverage on any car rental you pay for with your card.
 Just decline the rental company’s collision damage waiver.